raul23/group-behaviors-algorithms/README.rst

     - Debug lines that are drawn on each zombie in order to indicate where they are going.
 This is definitely something I will add soon since it will greatly help me when implementing other AI algorithms as an important debugging tool.

-      The book's code implement those debug lines for each green zombies:
+      The book's code implement those debug lines for each green zombie:

       .. raw:: html